ARTICLE I: NAME

-The Board consists of the officers and the chairperson or their designee of the following committees – Christmas Market, Civic Beautification, Environmental Awareness, Garden Therapy, Horticulture, Hospitality, Youth Gardening, Membership, Plant Sale, Potting Shed, Program, Publicity, and Website.
+The Board of Directors consists of the officers and the chairperson or their designee of the following committees – Adult Programs, Christmas Market, Civic Beautification, Communications, Environmental Awareness, Garden Therapy, Horticulture, Hospitality, Membership, Spring Market and Potting Shed.

 Action taken at Board meetings must be reported to the membership at the next general meeting.

 ARTICLE VI: MEETINGS

 General membership meetings are held on the first Thursday of the month, September through June, at the Rowayton Community Center unless otherwise designated.

 Meetings will be conducted according to Robert’s Rules of Order.